 We recently visited downtown Austin for a Taco shop and a pumpkin patch.
-While in Austin we walked a portion of 6th street and visited Whole Foods.
+While in Austin, we walked a portion of 6th street and called Whole Foods.

-I really enjoy photographing Austin’s skyscrapers.
+I enjoy photographing Austin’s skyscrapers.
 It’s hard to imagine how expensive they must be to build.
-They truly are works of art.
+They, indeed, are works of art.

 This is my favorite photo of downtown Austin.
-I like how the photo is framed and that the streets are momentarily empty.
+I like how the picture is framed and that the streets are momentarily empty.
 I captured this photo while walking.
-I didn’t pause long to take the photo so I’m impressed that it came out good.
-The iPhone camera has really improved over the years to be able to take rapid shots while in motion without blurring.
+I didn’t pause long to take the photo, so I’m impressed that it came out well.
+The iPhone camera has improved over the years to take rapid shots while in motion without blurring.

 This is Taquero Mucho.
-It’s an all pink building, hidden away on 6th street.
-Parking is limited and the wait is 45 minutes.
+It’s an all-pink building hidden away on 6th street.
+Parking is limited, and the wait is 45 minutes.
 It has many Instagram selfie stations which further promote the business.
-Kara discovered this place on Instagram and shortly after posting others commented that they had been here.
+Kara discovered this place on Instagram, and shortly after posting, others commented that they had been there.

 We both love photography.
-I just happen to make Kara my subject.
+I happen to make Kara my subject.
 I like it when she’s in the moment.
-I have to be quick though!
+I have to be quick, though!

 Kara loves profile photos.